40 Things No One Over 40 Should Ever Buy

 Sporty Sunglasses That Aren't Actually for Sports

 Look, if you're a serious cyclist or runner, go ahead and buy some sporty shades for your training days.
 But under no circumstances should people over 40 be wearing super sporty, technical sunglasses with their everyday clothing—unless they're going for that "uncool parent" vibe, of course.
 We'd advise you to pick up some sleek shades in a classic silhouette and call it a day.
-For some great styles for you, check out these amazingly stylish options.

 At-Home Hair Dye